msharp19/crypto-credit/README.md

 ### Issue Credit

 The credit calls can only be done via the owner of the contract.
-The reason for this is that a centralized application will handle the allocation of the credit since it can be credited in a multitude of different currencies not on blockchain.
+The reason for this is that a centralized application will handle the allocation of the credit since it can be credited in a multitude of different currencies not necessarily on a blockchain.
 This process should be done and confirmed before the credit is given in the centralized application.

 ![image](https://github.com/user-attachments/assets/007f4aaa-43fb-4ce2-9c28-19a092e99dc1)

 ### Payback

 The credit calls can only be done via the owner of the contract.
-The reason is because the user can pay back the loan using other currencioes not neccessarily on the blockchain.
+The reason is because the user can pay back the loan using other currencioes not necessarily on a blockchain.
 The user should pay back loan amount (+ late fees if any) before this call is made.

 ![image](https://github.com/user-attachments/assets/7338619f-c9fd-4187-b632-c25f4b11aa34)